MicrosoftDocs/msteams-docs/msteams-platform/error-handling-messages.md

 <br>
 <summary><b>Not Available</b></summary>

-* **Message**: The response from the Teams Adaptive Card is not being recorded in the Azure Logic App.
+* **Message**: The response from the Teams Adaptive Card isn't being recorded in the Azure Logic App.

-* **Scenario**: The developer is trying to capture the input text from a Teams Adaptive Card and use it in their Azure Logic App, but the response is not being recorded.
+* **Scenario**: The developer is trying to capture the input text from a Teams Adaptive Card and use it in their Azure Logic App, but the response isn't being recorded.

 * **Resolution**: Ensure to use the 'Post adaptive card and wait for a response' action if you expect a response from the card.
 The output of this action doesn't give any output options, so you have to format it yourself.
 Use 'Parse json' and enter input in the expression field: @Outputs('adaptivecardname')?[body]